GoonSoft69/V3/README.md

 The player will collect all supported video files in the chosen directory, shuffle the list and then start playing them, three at a time.
 If playback reaches the end of the list, the list is shuffled again and playback continues from the new start.

+Under File/Preferences you can set a default directory to be used when pressing the Start button while holding Ctrl.

 You can press F11 to enter fullscreen-mode.

-Under File/Preferences you can set a default directory to be used when pressing the Start button while holding Ctrl.
+Press 1, 2, or 3 to switch which videos audio is played.

 Exit the program by pressing the ESC key.